charliecalvert/CloudNotes/Assignments/GoogleDriveAndFoldersPart02.md

 Be sure you are meeting he basic requirements of the assignment, which are:

-1) To create three different types of files: Google docs, sheets and slides
+1) To create a document called BulletPoints
 2) Create folders and put documents in them
-3) Have at least some documents appear in multiple folders.
+3) Have BulletPoints and images appear in multiple folders.